THE MOTH PROJECT in STATESBORO

 The Moth Project

-Schmuki and DesChene's Great Minds lecture introduces The Moth Project and the science behind it.
-Attendees are invited to stay after the talk for a live demonstration across the street from the Biology Building.
+PlantBot's Great Minds lecture introduces The Moth Project and its science.
+After the talk, attendees are invited to a live demonstration across the street from the Biology Building.

 Reflective-light tents alongside the ArtLab, an off-grid, solar-powered 18-foot trailer housing a mobile artspace/laboratory, will visit several outdoor locations at Georgia Southern from September 12-19.
 Open to the public, the ArtLab will project videos with black lights to attract moths and other nighttime pollinators.

-PlantBot Genetics will compile its findings into a freepollinator field guide and will share information on simple actions that the community can take to foster a better understanding of and positive relationship with pollinators.
+PlantBot Genetics will compile its findings into a free pollinator field guide and share information on simple actions that the community can take to foster a better understanding of and positive relationship with pollinators.